 Qualification: Level 2 nationally accredited certification

-You might think this course would only be useful specifically to customer service positions, but in reality great customer service is beneficial across the board.
+You might think this course would only be useful to people in customer service positions but, in reality, great customer service is beneficial across the board.

-Having this little gem on your CV will show employers that you understand and respect communication etiquette in the workplace, and that you're not likely to throw a strop in front of clients if you don't get your way.
+Having this qualification on your CV will show employers that you understand and respect communication etiquette in the workplace and that you're not likely to throw a strop in front of clients if you don't get your way.
 Here's hoping!

 Course by: University of British Columbia (via edX)